FAPESP – Statoil Brazil

 2. Overhead (”Reserva Técnica”)

-a) For the ERC Program, the rules for the Overhead in Thematic Projects apply, with certain modifications with respect to the schedule.
+a) For the ERC Program, the rules for the Overhead in Regular Projects apply, with certain modifications with respect to the schedule.

 b) The Overhead is composed of three parts: